Cameradventures: Shooting In “Black & White”

 I thought back on the times in Florida and Maryland when people (in groups) used to walk “across the street” when I walked towards them on dimly lit streets.
 I even called home once and told my mother, questioning why.
 She simply told me to put my hoodie on (years before the Trayvon Martin tragedy, may he rest in peace), turn off the bathroom light and look in the mirror.
 She then asked me what I would do if I saw him coming towards me.

 Damn.
 I was 6′ tall and broad-shouldered; larger than I was during my college years because I had begun working out and had quickly filled in the “bony” gaps.
 It wasn’t personal, it was the appearance.
 But to me, that MADE it personal.
 I would sooner HUG a stranger than snarl at him.
 But that’s not what others perceived.
-Hell, one time, while walking down the sidewalk, a woman in her car quickly slapped the lock down on her car door as I walked by.
+Hell, one time, as I was walking down the sidewalk, a woman in her parked car quickly slapped the lock down on her car door as I walked by.
 Without even stopping or looking at her, I told her that it wouldn’t work unless her window was rolled up.
 So yeah, I guess a large man with a tiny camera can look a bit awkward.
 Sad and wrong, but true.

 But don’t tell me that my skin color is never a factor.
 Whether or not it applied to this incident.